 Incentive compensation is an integral part of the total compensation package for executives at most large, publicly-traded companies.
-To understand annual and long-term incentive (LTI) compensation pay practices in the energy sector, specifically for oilfield service (OFS) companies, the Compensation and Benefits Practice of Alvarez & Marsal (A&M) examined the 2018 proxy statements of the largest OFS companies in the U.S. This report also reviews the total compensation packages for Chief Executive Officers (CEOs) and Chief Financial Officers (CFOs) in the OFS sector, the benefits to which those executives are entitled upon a change in control, and the CEO pay ratios in the OFS sector.
+To understand annual and long-term incentive (LTI) compensation pay practices in the energy sector, specifically for exploration and production (E&P) companies, the Compensation and Benefits Practice of Alvarez & Marsal (A&M) examined the 2018 proxy statements of the largest E&P companies in the U.S. This report also reviews the total compensation packages for Chief Executive Officers (CEOs) and Chief Financial Officers (CFOs) in the E&P sector, the benefits to which those executives are entitled upon a change in control (CIC), and the CEO pay ratios in the E&P sector.

-Where possible, this analysis only includes companies with revenue derived primarily from OFS activities (i.e., not primarily exploration, production, refining, etc.).
-The report excludes companies that did not disclose sufficient data on their compensation programs, such as companies that recently went through an initial public offering (IPO) and did not disclose the structure of their go-forward compensation, as well as companies that have recently undergone a restructuring or bankruptcy.
+Where possible, this analysis only includes companies with revenue derived primarily from E&P activities (i.e., not primarily midstream, refining, etc.)1 and excludes companies that did not disclose sufficient data on their compensation programs, such as companies that recently went through an initial public offering (IPO) and did not disclose the structure of their go-forward compensation, as well as companies that have recently undergone a restructuring or bankruptcy.

-The data represents the most up-to-date plan structures disclosed by these companies.
+The data represents the most up-to-date compensation structure disclosed by these companies.
+Where warranted, current data is compared to data collected in our prior studies.